 I do not recommend replacing the almond flour with coconut flour due to coconut flour's super absorbent ability.
 Stick to either almond flour or almond meal.

-More Almond Flour Recipes on the Blog
+Popular Almond Flour Recipes

 - Almond Flour Pancakes